ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 1. An aggregated variable can be a rest argument to a langlib function call.
 It is not necessary to use the module prefix in the langlib function call.
 For example, you can write `sum(deaths)` instead of `int:sum(deaths)`.
 Essential aggregating functions such as `min`, `max`, `avg`, `sum`, `first`, `last`, and `count` are available.
 2. An aggregated variable can be an element in a single element list constructor.

-In the following example the variable `deaths` becomes an aggregated variable.
+In the following example, the `deaths` variable becomes an aggregated variable.
 The `sum` function is used to calculate the total number of deaths.

 To define a function to get total number of deaths, add the code below to the `main.bal` file.